Get started with Next.js

 Note: You can instead auto-load all Plasmic pages at the correct routes (recommended) rather than manually loading individual pages—see previous section.

-refers to the name of the page or component that you want to render, such as Winter22LandingPage
+COMPONENT_OR_PAGEROUTE refers to the name of the page or component that you want to render, such as Winter22LandingPage.

 Notes:

-for SSR. - You can use incremental static regeneration with
+- Here we are using incremental static regeneration with the

 Step 1